Frequently Asked Questions

 11) If I decide not to interview in the Fall Recruiting Program, does that mean I'll be forever unemployed?

 No. About 80% of the nation's law graduates do not get hired through Fall Recruiting Programs but find employment in a number of other ways.
 There are many things you can do to find employment as a student or graduating third-year.

 - Make an appointment to talk to one of our Career Advisors to discuss your career plans, job search strategy, etc. Prepare your resume and tailor a personalized cover letter to employers of your preference.

 - Read the career development handouts on our website.

 - Network!
 Talk to classmates, law school graduates, and any attorneys you know, about possible clerking or attorney job openings.

 - Review the job postings in Symplicity for attorney, part-time clerk, full-time clerk, summer law clerk and student intern positions.

 - Contact potential employers.
-For graduating students who don't participate in the fall interview program, potential employers should be contacted throughout the third year of law school, with increased effort during the last semester.
+For graduating students who don't participate in the Fall Recruiting Program, potential employers should be contacted throughout the third year of law school, with increased effort during the last semester.
 For law clerk positions, there are always postings in the Symplicity system, and these employers are usually seeking students to start work immediately.
 For summer employment, a few firms can be contacted as early as February or March, although most firms won't know their summer needs until April or May.

 - Join professional organizations.
 The Chicago Bar Association is nearby and student membership is inexpensive.
 Membership in this or other professional organizations is an excellent means for establishing contacts.
 The Career Services Office webpage has a listing of numerous bar associations in the Chicago area.